1. Introduction

 2.4.
 Deployment locations

-The synth client is designed to be deployed in all the location where your Kafka users run their applications.
-The better you cover all the used network zones and paths the better you can measure the end-to-end latency of your Kafka messages.
+The synth client is designed to be deployed in all the locations where your Kafka users run their applications.
+The better you cover all the used network zones and paths, the better you can measure the end-to-end latency of your Kafka messages.

 synth client deployment.drawio